BerniHiros/BernieHirosIT1025/Lab4/readme.md

 ### Lossless vs. Lossy Compression

 When developers use lossy compression some of the image is left out and cannot be restored to its original image.
 Lossy does have a high data holding capacity that uses estimates to represent the content.
-Lossless when reducing the size, the image does not lose quality.
+Lossless when increasing the size, the image does not lose quality.
 This is preferred for high quality images.
 However, lossless does have a lower data capacity.

 ### File Formats